 Over the years, The Board of Control for Cricket in India (BCCI) has made changes in many rules.
-During the 14th edition of the Indian Premier League (IPL), the BCCI sprung to action to modify and even replace some of the existing rules.
+During the 14th edition of the Indian Premier League (IPL), the BCCI sprung to action to modify the Slow Over Rate and even replace some of the existing rules.
 A rule eliminated in particular even made headlines, “The soft signal rule.”

 As the soft signal will no longer be in play, meaning the third umpire will be the final decision-maker.
 Which will be made based on his discretion and with the help of advanced technology.
 Hence, the long-debated Umpire rule is definitely here to stay.